dchampion/framework/README.md

 # framework
 ## Summary
-In order to exercise the features of the framework contained in this repo, you will need to install both the framework itself, and a separate project&mdash;the <i><a href=https://github.com/dchampion/framework-demo target="_blank">framework-demo</a></i>&mdash;that uses it.
+In order to use the framework contained in this repo, you will need to install both the framework itself, and a separate project&mdash;the <i><a href=https://github.com/dchampion/framework-demo target="_blank">framework-demo</a></i>&mdash;that exercises its features.

 Follow the instructions below to install both the <i>framework</i> and the <i>framework-demo</i>.